Making an Asterisk Manager Interface monitor using PHP, PAMI, and Ding

 AsterTrace uses Ding and PAMI.
 The first one as the container, and latter to communicate with AMI, so I'll talk about how AsterTrace uses them both, and how this will help you here and in other applications to get a more decoupled code, very easy to mantain and scale.

-A similar article with Ding and Doctrine2 as ORM is available here.
+A similar article with Ding and Doctrine2 as ORM is available in "Writing PHP applications with Doctrine2 as ORM and Ding as DI container".

 You can get AsterTrace directly from github: